 What to read next

-If you’re visiting the British Museum, pop round the corner to Russell Square with its lovely garden and cafes.
+- Next to the British Museum is Russell Square with its lovely garden and cafes.

-Winter in London is a great time to visit the museums.
-Enjoy lots more fun and unique things to do at this quieter and cosy time of year.
+- Winter in London is a great time to visit the museums.
+Enjoy more fun and unique things to do at this time of year.

-See another side of London, leafy Wimbledon has a foot in both town and country.
-Explore the common, shop the boutiques and stop for a snack at one of the cafes and coffee shops in Wimbledon.
+- See another side of London, leafy Wimbledon has a foot in both town and country.
+Stop for a snack at one of the cafes and coffee shops in Wimbledon.

 About the author Nancy Roberts is a former women’s magazine editor and writer.
 She lives in London and is mum to two 20-something boys.
 In Map&Family she shares info and inspiration for curious travellers: singles and couples as well as families travelling with teens and young adults.